Prove

 Recommendations appear

-Within a week, the dashboard home card and Mission Control show your first recommendations.
+Within a week, Home and your Transformation Plan show your first recommendations.
 The digest includes high-priority items every Monday.

 AI pass kicks in (Pro+)